How we scan, and what we never do.

 - Authenticated areas behind your customers' accounts

-- Third-party services (payment providers, identity providers, CDNs, etc.)
+- Third-party services (payment providers, identity providers, CDNs, email providers, analytics vendors), even if they appear on your site

-- Infrastructure or services not owned by the requester or not under authorization
+- Infrastructure or services not owned by the requester or not covered by the written authorization

 3. What we will not do

-- We will not perform destructive testing (data destruction, account deletion, intentional outages).
+- We will not perform destructive testing (data destruction, account deletion, intentional outages, content modification).

 - We will not perform denial-of-service or sustained high-volume traffic attacks.

-- We will not perform social engineering, phishing, or any test that targets your staff or customers.
+- We will not perform social engineering, phishing, or any test that targets your staff, contractors, or customers.

 - We will not attempt to access, exfiltrate, or modify customer or employee personal data.

-- We will not test outside the scope window without prior written agreement.
+- We will not test outside the agreed scope window without prior written agreement.

 4. Scan intensity and timing

-Scans are throttled to minimize load on your origin and shared infrastructure.
-We work with you to identify a low-traffic window for the scan when possible.
+Scans are throttled to minimize load on your origin and on shared infrastructure.
+We will work with you to identify a low-traffic window when possible.
 We commit to:

 - Provide a defined scan window with a stated start and end time

-- Pause and notify you within a reasonable time if we observe scan activity producing service degradation
+- Pause and notify you within a reasonable time if we observe scan activity correlating with measurable service degradation

 5. Source identification

 Scan traffic will originate from a documented set of IP addresses and a clearly identifiable user-agent string.
-We will provide both prior to scan start so your monitoring tools can correlate the activity.[TODO_LEGAL_REVIEW]
+We will share both with you in writing prior to scan start so your monitoring tools and incident-response team can correlate the activity with our engagement.

 6. Data handling during the scan

-During a scan we may incidentally observe technical data emitted by your application (HTTP responses, headers, error pages, public content).
-We treat this material as confidential.
-We do not retain unnecessary response bodies, and we redact any inadvertently captured sensitive content before storage.
+During a scan we may incidentally observe technical data emitted by your application — HTTP responses, headers, error pages, redirect chains, certificate metadata, and public content that the application returns.
+We treat all of this material as Confidential Information of the requester.

-See our Privacy & Data Handling page for full data lifecycle details.
+See our Privacy & Data Handling page for the full data lifecycle, retention periods, and subprocessor list.

 7. Findings and disclosure

-Findings are disclosed only to you, the authorized requester, via the contact email confirmed during application.
-We do not publicly disclose, sell, or share specific findings.
-We may publish aggregated, non-identifying statistics about scan results.[TODO_LEGAL_REVIEW]
+Findings are disclosed only to the authorized requester, via the contact email confirmed during application.
+We do not publish or share specific findings with third parties, sell findings to anyone, or use findings to market against the requester.

 8. Stopping a scan

-You may revoke authorization or request that we cease scanning at any time, in writing.
-Upon receipt of such a request we will:
+You may revoke authorization or request that we cease scanning at any time, in writing to legal@riskmetercybersecurity.com or by replying to your designated RiskMeter contact email.
+Upon receipt we will:

-- Stop active scanning within a reasonable time window
+- Stop active scanning within a reasonable time (typically within the same business hour for staffed coverage)

 - Confirm cessation in writing

-Operational questions about an in-progress scan can be sent to your designated RiskMeter contact.
-For general questions, see the contact information in our Privacy Policy.
+Operational questions about an in-progress scan: reply to your designated RiskMeter contact email.
+Legal or scope-change questions: legal@riskmetercybersecurity.com.
+General questions: see our Privacy Policy.